An author recently sent in the following when asking about his book sales:

 “I know I had sales in August.
 NovelRank, which only counts Amazon sales, shows 9 books sold.
 BookScan, which grossly underestimates, shows 2.

 For print on demand titles, and for many other titles as well, Amazon orders from Ingram, the largest book distributor.
 Ingram then ships that book to Amazon’s customer directly, even using an Amazon.com return address label.
 For this author in particular, Ingram didn’t report any sales of his book in August.
-I explained to him that some the sales reported by Ingram in September (see numbers below) may have been some of the same ones reported by NovelRank or BookScan.
+I explained to him that some of the sales reported by Ingram in September (see numbers below) may have been some of the same ones reported by NovelRank or BookScan.
 Ingram may report a sale only after they have been paid for that sale.

 NovelRank uses Amazon’s rankings to estimate sales but everyone knows you can’t use Amazon’s rankings to accurately report sales.
 A book can move up in ranking while selling zero copies just based on the number of products added to or removed from Amazon in any given day, along with other factors.
 For more information on Amazon’s rankings, click HERE and HERE.

-BookScan is also not 100% reliable.
+BookScan is also not 100% reliable – far from it.
 We have audited Ingram’s sales on numerous occasions over the years and we’ve never found even one missing sale from their reports.
 If we or any publisher approached them saying, “BookScan reported xx sales for this title so you need to prove that many DIDN’T sell,” they’d probably laugh at us, and with good reason.
 Third-party databases aren’t accurate enough to “prove” a sale actually occurred.
 The person requesting the audit of sales on that title would need to provide copies of receipts for proof of payment from real customers because that’s the only trackable method to prove a sale occurred.

 The fact that both firms claim to be getting their information from Amazon, yet one number is 4 times higher than the other, makes it obvious there’s a big problem with reporting.

 Finally, Amazon and, subsequently, Ingram, may not report sales in the exact month they occur.
 They may not report a sale until they are paid for a sale.
-If a customer issues a chargeback, or if a book is returned within a short period of time, that may not show as a sale, either.
+If a customer issues a chargeback, or if a book is returned within a short period of time, that may not show up as a sale, either.
 If they resell a returned copy, that may show up as a sale but you’re not going to get paid twice because they didn’t get paid twice for the book (they refunded the first customer’s money).
 As you can see, a variety of factors come into play.

 The months that BookScan and NovelRank claim to represent sales are also not accurate just based on their conflicting numbers.